NOC-MSM/pyBDY/docs/index.md

 ##### File Paths

+Directory paths in bdy file can be relative or absolute.
+The application picks the relative path from the current working directory.

 - **`sn_src_hgr`**: Source horizontal grid file.
 Should include:

     - Ideal: `glamt`, `gphit`, `glamu`, `e1t`, `e2t`, `e1u`, etc.